-As of January 1, 2019, RTs who wish to use diagnostic ultrasound in their practice (e.g., radial arterial line catheterization, lung ultrasound) require both delegation and a valid order (direct order or medical directive).
+The Ontario Ministry of Health amended the Controlled Acts Regulation (s.
+7.1 (1) - O. Reg.
+107/96) to enable Respiratory Therapists to utilize diagnostic ultrasound in their practice under the order of a physician or nurse practitioner.
+RTs who wish to use diagnostic ultrasound in their practice (e.g., radial arterial line catheterization, lung ultrasound) no longer require delegation, only a valid order (direct order or medical directive).
 Information regarding the delegation process can be found in the CRTO's Delegation of Controlled Acts PPG.
 Information regarding orders can be found in the CRTO's Orders for Medical Care PPG.